|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Frangipane is a velvety almond cream, enhanced with just a hint of vanilla, that gives any dessert delicious added richness and texture.
-The cream can be used in many different ways, including a filling for tarts, cakes, and pastries.
-Popular recipes are the Bakewell tart (a pastry shell filled with layers of frangipane, jam, and flaked almonds), the Conversation tart (filled puff pastry drizzled with royal icing), Pithivier (a puff pastry pie), and Jesuite (a triangular filled pastry).
+Frangipane is a velvety almond cream that's enhanced with just a hint of vanilla.
+It adds delicious richness and texture to desserts.
+The cream, which has a nutty, sweet taste, can be used in many different ways, including a filling for tarts, cakes, and pastries (think almond croissants).
+Popular recipes are the Bakewell tart (a pastry shell filled with layers of frangipane, jam, and flaked almonds), the conversation tart (filled puff pastry drizzled with royal icing), Pithiviers (a puff pastry pie), and Jésuite (a triangular filled pastry).

 Gather the ingredients.

 Place the butter and the sugar in the bowl of a stand mixer and cream together.